 12. There’s No Boundaries

-Difficulty setting boundaries is a sign of a dysfunctional family because it often leads to confusion and a lack of respect for individual needs.
-For example, if parents can’t establish clear rules, their children might not know what behavior is acceptable, causing conflicts.
-Personal space and privacy might be ignored in such families, making everyone feel stressed and overwhelmed.
+Difficulty setting boundaries is a sign of a dysfunctional family because it often leads to confusion and a lack of respect for individual needs and preferences.
+For example, if parents can’t establish clear rules, their children may not know what behavior is acceptable, leading to conflicts.
+Personal space and privacy may be overlooked in such families, leading to feelings of stress and overwhelm for everyone.
 Parents who can’t say “no” or let inappropriate behavior slide can create an unsafe and disrespectful environment.
 Recognizing and fixing these boundary issues is essential for a healthier, more respectful family dynamic.

 13. There’s No Healthy Communication

-In dysfunctional families, members struggle to relate to each other more deeply.
+In dysfunctional families, members often struggle to relate to each other on a deeper level.
 They don’t share their feelings or concerns, making it hard to feel close or connected.
 Emotionally detached individuals in dysfunctional families often pressure others to show emotion or express themselves.
-This criticism can make those targeted feel more angry and resentful toward their family members.
+This criticism can make those targeted feel even angrier and more resentful toward their family members.
 This emotional distance between family members can lead to obsessive behaviors like self-harm and drug addiction.

 14. There’s Financial Instability

-It is evidenced that financial disturbances create a lot of struggle in a household, making it dysfunctional.
+Financial disturbances create significant struggles within a household, often leading to dysfunction.
 For example, if the breadwinner in the family is fired, then the absence of income becomes a major concern.
 This often results in disagreements over finances, insecurity, and lack of quality communication, with family members pointing fingers at each other.
-Sometimes, children will be left out feeling like their parents are busy with financial problems, resulting in bad conduct.
+Sometimes, children may be left out, feeling that their parents are too busy with financial problems, which can lead to poor behavior.
 Finally, stress due to a continuous unfair situation negatively affects mental health.
-Hence increasing mental health dysfunctionality, making everyone in the family a victim.